Martin-Rudolph/cuDebye/README.md

 _You have not to worry about the maximum cluster size._

 ## Running cuDebye
-During the program run in the _Windows_ console (cmd) some properties and the progress is displayed, a full example is given in the [Log-File](Data/cmd-logfile.txt).
+First run the _Windows Command Prompt_ (cmd) and navigate to your folder containing _cuDebye.exe_, __ Keeping the folder structure from the branch after unpacking you can open the _Windows_ console (cmd) During the program run in the _Windows_ console (cmd) some properties and the progress is displayed, a full example is given in the [Log-File](Data/cmd-logfile.txt).
 Afterwards you can search warnings and errors in this output (copy it and use full text search).